Debts Unsettled - Hollis Oliver - E-Book

 Either way, it was a feeling he had not experienced in over 30 years.

-Her fragrance made him want to grab her, bury his face in her hair, and breath in… slowly.
+Her fragrance made him want to grab her, bury his face in her hair, and inhale deep.

 As he studied her, he fantasized about adding her photo to the Warden’s desktop.

-“Daniel, my name is Sam Grant.”
+“Mr. Wygal, my name is Sam Grant.”
 She removed her backpack and placed it on the floor next to the door.
-She pulled out several files, turned, looked up, and caught Daniel staring at her backside.
+She pulled out a file folder, turned, looked up, and caught Daniel staring at her backside.
 As he raised his eyes, his lecherous smile caused her to step back.
 She tried to hide her fear, which pleased Daniel.

-“Daniel…” she faltered, “I can… I can help you,” as she shook his hand with a grip strength that did not represent the weakness she felt in her gut.
-She looked at the files trembling in her hand.
+“Mr. Wygal…” she faltered, “I can… I can help you.”
+As she shook his hand, her grip strength did not represent the weakness she felt in her gut.
+She looked at the file trembling in her hand.
 “I’ve reviewed your case and personal history.”

 With none of the confidence she’d walked in with, she said, “I believe you’ll be out of here soon.”